BridgesLab/FellowshipWorkshopDocuments/Supporting_Documents.md

 ### Training in Responsible Conduct of Research

-Must describe in one page each of the following aspects of your RCRS
+Must describe in one page each of the following aspects of your RCRS:

-1.**Format** - the required format of instruction
+1. **Format** – the required format of instruction
-2. **Subject Matter** - the breadth of subject matter
+2. **Subject Matter** – the breadth of subject matter
-3. **Faculty Participation** - the role of the sponsor(s) and other faculty involvement in the fellow’s instruction
+3. **Faculty Participation** – the role of the sponsor(s) and other faculty involvement in the fellow’s instruction
-4. **Duration of Instruction** - the number of contact hours of instruction (at least eight contact hours are required)
+4. **Duration of Instruction** – the number of contact hours of instruction (at least eight contact hours are required)
 5. **Frequency of Instruction** – instruction must occur during each career stage and at least once every four years
 ### Authentication of Resources

 Key resources (mice, antibodies, chemicals) need to be validated.
 For more details see [NOT-OD-17-068](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-17-068.html)